darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Nonlinear transformations** of targets create **fundamentally different** optimization problems.

-**6. Reducing the regularization of a model would typically . . .**
+**Problem 6.
+Reducing the regularization of a model would typically . . .**
 *   (a) Decrease its bias and increase its variance
 *   (b) Decrease its bias and decrease its variance
 *   (c) Increase its bias and decrease its variance